 You will be required to select one of the four sources.

-With the Automatic Calibration Port, calibration is performed using the Zero Calibration Gas Inlet and Span Calibration Gas Inlet ports on the side of the enclosure.
+With the Automatic Calibration Port, calibration is performed using the Zero Calibration Gas Inlet and Span Calibration Gas Inlet ports on the rear of the unit.

 Gas Inlet Ports for Automatic Calibration